Can you really beat the single supplement?

 12. Hotel alternatives, because there are plenty

 The single supplement applies mostly to tours and cruises, but what if you’re in a hotel room by yourself?
 And paying the SAME as the couple next door in an identical room?
-That’s what usually happens, so if you want to avoid these hefty discrepancies, think of alternatives to hotels like homestays or Airbnb or housesitting (or even couchsurfing if you’re feeling adventurous).
+It’s like paying full fare on a flight and sitting next to someone who paid half price…

-13. Speaking of adventurous
+13. Be adventurous

-Rather than a standard tour, think adventure, because many adventure tour agencies are geared to solo travelers – some are for the 18-35 crowd, but others are accustomed to welcoming older women.
-You might be staying in a homestay, a tent or a refuge.
-It’ll be a bit rougher than a hotel, perhaps, and you may be sharing your space with lots of people you don’t know, but c’mon, where’s your spirit of adventure?
+While they are often for the 18-35 crowd, some do welcome older women.
+You might be staying in a tent or a refuge.
+It’ll certainly be a rougher than a hotel, and you may be sharing a living space with lots of people you don’t know, but c’mon, where’s your spirit of adventure?

-14. Hook up – but
+14. Hook up – but with solo travel tours

-Make sure this is really a tour on which you as a solo female traveler will feel comfortable (as opposed to pressured to date or pair up with someone).
-If in doubt choose a company for women only.
+Make sure this is really a tour on which you as a solo female traveler will feel comfortable (as opposed to being pressured to date or pair up with someone).
+If in doubt, choose a company for women only.